morph-l2/morph-doc/docs/how-morph-works/2-morph-modular-design.md

 ![Sequencer Network](../../assets/docs/protocol/dese/seq1.png)

-Sequencer network responsible for the execution & consensus of the Layer 2 transactions, for more details please refer to Morph's [decentralized sequencers](../how-morph-works/decentralized-sequencers/morph-decentralized-sequencer-network)
+Sequencer network responsible for the execution & consensus of the Layer 2 transactions, for more details please refer to Morph's [decentralized sequencers](../how-morph-works/decentralized-sequencers/morph-decentralized-sequencer-network).

 #### Optimistic zkEVM - Settlement

 ![Optimistic zkEVM](../../assets/docs/protocol/resvapro/opzk.png)

 State verification ensures that state changes on Layer 2 are valid on Layer 1.
 Morph introduces Optimistic zkEVM, a hybrid solution combining zk-rollups and optimistic rollups for state verification.
-The process involves a Moprh innovation known as Responsive Validity Proof (RVP) This innovative approach finalizes and settles Layer 2 transactions and states efficiently.
+The process involves a Morph innovation known as Responsive Validity Proof (RVP).
+This innovative approach finalizes and settles Layer 2 transactions and states efficiently.
 For more details, refer to the documentation on [Responsive Validity Proof](../how-morph-works/optimistic-zkevm).

 #### Rollup - Data Availability